Protecting Entra ID SSO with SGNL

 • Deny: If no policies provide a decision for an access request, SGNL will respond to the access request with a Deny decision

-6. Next, you’ll need to configure which identifier Azure AD is using to describe your user/principal
+6. Next, you’ll need to configure which identifier Entra ID is using to describe your user/principal

-• This is likely your Azure AD user’s email address or login name.
+• This is likely your Entra ID user’s email address or login name.
 This should be in the format of the Principal ID of the user that will request access to the Protected System.

-• e.g. If an Azure AD user will be requesting access to this Protected System with the Principal ID as their login name, the principal identifier should be the Azure AD principal name.
+• e.g. If an Entra ID user will be requesting access to this Protected System with the Principal ID as their login name, the principal identifier should be the Entra ID principal name.

 7. You’ll also need to define the identifiers for the types of Assets that you are looking to protect

-• This might be app identifiers sourced directly from Azure AD, or something more granular within one of your other Systems of Record
+• This might be app identifiers sourced directly from Entra ID, or something more granular within one of your other Systems of Record

 8. Once configured, click Continue to save your configuration and move on to other configuration steps